Pokeman2003/Unity-Project-3/README.md

 ## General
 * By default, everything controls the cube.
 * Holding space will mainpulate the lighting
-* Holding either alt will manipulate the camera
+* Holding Z will manipulate the camera
 ### Movement
 * Keypad 0(Requires Numlock):Reset position and rotation
 * Keypad -:Reset position